abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 After putting that into your browser you’ll probably get a interface as showing below:
 ![j1](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/9f6de356-c93e-4189-9bc3-d45b04209f85)

-Now, you can click on the new and then click on Python3 (ipykernel) for accesing the jupyter notebook:
+Now, you can click on the new and then click on Python3 (ipykernel) for accessing the jupyter notebook:
 ![j2](https://github.com/abhaykumarPS/arm-learning-paths/assets/92078754/bf252f37-a3e4-4d7a-91bf-cd7583a8aa63)

 Now, Run the below code line by line in jupyter notebook: